 While recent mobile eCommerce growth is undeniable, things aren’t always perfect for mobile shopping.
 Mobile shopping carts have a notably high abandonment rate of 85.6%.
 It’s slightly higher than the average abandonment rate on tablets and desktops, 80.74% and 73.07%, respectively.
 Based on the latest shopping cart abandonment stats, the average abandonment rate on all devices is 65.23%.

 22. Amazon is the most-used shopping app.

-Amazon remains the top name when it comes to online retailing.
+Amazon remains the top name when it comes to online retailing, based on app commerce trends in the last 28 days.
 It looks like it’s also a key player in the shopping apps category.
 It’s currently the most popular shopping app in the US.
-The closest competitor is Alibaba.
+The closest competitors are Walgreens and Pogo.

 While most users prefer smartphones, tablets are the mobile device of choice for big spenders.
-According to mobile ecommerce statistics, the average spending on tablets per order is $87.01 while smartphones have $79.33.
-When looking at ecommerce in general, the highest spending is on desktop devices, which see orders closer to $179.98.
+According to the latest mobile eCommerce statistics, the average spending on tablets per order is $96.75, while phone users typically spend $90.82.
+When looking at eCommerce in general, the highest spending is on desktop devices, which see an average value per order of $131.16.

 Statistics on Different Types of M-Commerce